Where do Arts Tax dollars go?Read More…

 Every year on April 15.

-No. A filing reminder will be mailed on or around March 15, 2014.
+No. A filing reminder or an uncompleted Arts Income Tax Return Form will be mailed on or around March 15, 2015.
 Remember that you are required to file even if you are do not owe the tax.
-Providing your email address when you file, whether online or printed form, will allow the Revenue Bureau to send you an electronic reminder notice next year.
+Providing your email address when you file, whether online or printed form, will allow the Revenue Division to send you an electronic reminder notice next year.

-If you need to pay your 2012 tax bill, go to "Pay an Arts Tax Bill" and use the confirmation number on your bill to pay.
+If you need to pay your 2012 and/or 2013 tax bill, go to "Pay an Arts Tax Bill" and use the confirmation number on your bill to pay.

 Yes.
 Online filing is available for both filing the tax return (e.g., paying the tax) and for requesting an exemption.
 Go to www.portlandoregon.gov/artstax and select "File an Arts Tax return" to pay or "Request an exemption" to file an exemption request.

-People filing for 2013 Arts Tax will not be charged a convenience fee for credit cards and debit cards charged as credit.
+People filing for 2013 and 2014 Arts Tax will not be charged a convenience fee for credit cards and debit cards charged as credit.

 People paying a 2012 bill or filing for the 2012 tax year will be charged a 99-cent (99¢) convenience fee for credit cards and debit cards charged as credit.

 Yes.
-The Revenue Bureau accepts debit cards charged as credit.
+The Revenue Division accepts debit cards charged as credit.

 Yes.
 The site is encrypted and includes visual clues (e.g., closed padlock symbol in the browser).
 You can view the security certificates by clicking on the padlock.